mongodb/terraform-provider-mongodbatlas/docs/data-sources/stream_privatelink_endpoint.md

 - `id` (String) The ID of the Private Link connection.
 - `project_id` (String) Unique 24-hexadecimal digit string that identifies your project.
 Use the [/groups](#tag/Projects/operation/listProjects) endpoint to retrieve all projects to which the authenticated user has access.

 **NOTE**: Groups and projects are synonymous terms.
 Your group id is the same as your project id.
-For existing groups, your group/project id remains the same.
+For existing groups, your group or project id remains the same.
 The resource and corresponding endpoints use the term groups.

 ### Read-Only

 - `dns_domain` (String) Domain name of Privatelink connected cluster.
 - `dns_sub_domain` (List of String) Sub-Domain name of Confluent cluster.
 These are typically your availability zones.
-- `interface_endpoint_id` (String) Interface endpoint ID that is created from the service endpoint ID provided.
+- `interface_endpoint_id` (String) Interface endpoint ID that is created from the specified service endpoint ID.
 - `provider_name` (String) Provider where the Kafka cluster is deployed.
 - `region` (String) Domain name of Confluent cluster.
 - `service_endpoint_id` (String) Service Endpoint ID.
-- `state` (String) State the connection is in.
+- `state` (String) Status of the connection.
 - `vendor` (String) Vendor who manages the Kafka cluster.

 For more information see: [MongoDB Atlas API - Streams Privatelink](https://www.mongodb.com/docs/atlas/reference/api-resources-spec/v2/#tag/Streams/operation/createPrivateLinkConnection) Documentation.